 How to bring children’s sleep schedules into a healthy routine

 “Parents can’t rely on children to adopt a healthy sleep routine,” says Mindell.
 “They need to provide the conditions to make that happen."

 - Make sleep a priority.

 - Create a bedroom environment that is conducive to sleep.
 It should be cool, dark and quiet, with no electronics.

 - Establish and follow a bedtime routine: for both young children and teenagers.
 That involves a wind-down period with quiet, calming activities, like a bath/shower or reading.
 Then, make a consistent, clear time when its lights out.

 - Avoid caffeine.
 Sodas are an obvious source, but teenagers can develop a habit of drinking iced tea in the summer.
 Cut out all caffeine for your children in the afternoon and evening to aid positive sleep habits.

 - Get out into daylight.
 Light exposure, especially in the morning, helps set the internal body clock and improve sleep at night.

 - Manage worry.
-If your child/teenager is worrying about the COVID-19 and/or concerns related to racism/social unrest, find time during the day to have discussions, to manage having those thoughts and feelings peaking at bedtime and during the night.
+If your child experiences worry, find time during the day to have discussions instead of allowing those thoughts and feelings to peak at bedtime and during the night.

 Jodi A. Mindell, PhD, is a psychologist in the Department of Child and Adolescent Psychiatry and Behavioral Sciences and the Division of Pulmonary Medicine, as well as the associate director of the Sleep Center at CHOP.